 Rabbits are grazing animals, so if your bun hasn’t eaten for 4-6 hours then you need to call your vet immediately.

 Have a Veterinarian

 It’s important that your little bun is seen at least once a year by a vet to make sure they are in good health.
 It’s important to establish a history with a vet so that when there is something wrong with your rabbit, or they’re not eating, your vet will already have an idea of what vitals are “normal” for your rabbit.

 If you’re looking for a veterinarian, it’s a good idea to call and check to see if the vet has experience taking care of rabbits as not many do.
 Sadly, the United States doesn’t have “rabbit specialists” like they do with different breeds of dogs or cats.

+Gastrointestinal Stasis (GI Stasis) is a potentially deadly condition that is the result of your rabbit's digestive system slowing down or stopping completely.
 Also known as the “silent killer,” it refers to the fact that a rabbit stops eating and then suddenly passes away.

 When your rabbit doesn’t eat hay high in fiber, bad bacteria can build up in their intestines, releasing gas into their system and causing them extreme pain that keeps them from eating.
 This makes the problem even worse because they stop receiving the necessary nutrients that help keep their digestive system healthy.